MikeHopley/ftl-ships-strategy/index.md

 You have three empty system slots to fill, so try to buy your first system a little earlier than usual.

 You have no blue options for distress beacons in sector 1, so prefer unmarked beacons.

-### Balance Mod

-The Artemis lets you sneak hacking past defence drones.
-Bear this in mind for the Flagship.

 ## Kestrel B